• Skip to primary navigation

 • Cut chicken into 1 inch cubes and place in a bowl or heavy duty ziplock gallon bag.

-• Combine the remaining ingredients and pour over cubed chicken.
+• Combine the remaining ingredients and pour over the cubed chicken.
 Cover and refrigerate for at least 30 minutes.

 • Place chicken cubes on a metal or wooden skewer.